nalsuwaidi599-lang/AI-IDS-Dissertation/README.md

 - Convolutional Neural Network (CNN)
 - Long Short-Term Memory (LSTM)

-A traditional SNORT signature-based IDS is also used as a baseline where suitable packet capture data is available.
+A traditional **SNORT signature-based IDS** is also used as a baseline where suitable packet capture data is available.

+---

 ## Explainability-Guided Feature Refinement

 SHAP is used to estimate global feature importance.

-An Extra Trees model is used as the SHAP feature-selection model, and features are ranked according to their mean absolute SHAP values.
+An **Extra Trees classifier** is used as the SHAP feature-selection model.
+Features are ranked according to their mean absolute SHAP values.

 The experiment compares two feature configurations:

-- **All Features**
+1. **All Features**
-- **SHAP Refined Features — Top 15 Features**
+2. **SHAP Refined Features — Top 15 Features**

-The models are retrained using the refined feature set to evaluate whether comparable detection performance can be achieved with fewer input features.
+The models are retrained using the refined feature set to determine whether strong intrusion detection performance can be maintained using fewer input features.

+---

 ## Explainability

-Two explainability techniques are used:
+Two explainable AI techniques are used.

 ### SHAP